jutge-org/jutge-quizzes-toolkit/README.md

 ### Questions
 Each question is described in a `questionName.yml` file.
 This file must specify a `text` for the statement.
 Any text in the question can be generated randomly using python language.
 A `questionName.py` file can be created for each question, and the value of variables after the execution of the script will be swapped for expressions like ``` `$a + $b` ``` in the `questionName.yml` file, where `a` and `b` are variables defined in `questionName.py`.

-> Check the demo directory for more examples and uses of this feature.

 The other mandatory attribute is the `type` of the question, which can be described in the following way:

 * `SingleChoice`: A question with multiple pre-defined answers where only one is true.
 Each answer must have a `text` field and can have a `hint` field with text to be displayed if that answer is chosen.
 There must be one and only one choice with a `correct: true` attribute.